Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Experiment

-In this section, we conduct ablations on the validation set of nuScenes.
-For all experiments, unless otherwise specified, we use ResNet50 pre-trained on nuImages~\cite{caesar2020nuscenes} as the image backbone.
-The input contains 8 frames with 704 × 256 resolution.
-We use 428 queries in the decoder and the model is trained for 24 epochs without CBGS~\cite{zhu2019class}.
+This section delves into the ablation studies performed using the validation sets from the nuScenes and Argoverse 2 datasets.
+Unless specified otherwise, our experiments on nuScenes are based on a ResNet50 backbone, which is pre-trained on the nuImages dataset~\cite{caesar2020nuscenes}.
+Our input data comprises 8 frames, each with a $704 \times 256$ pixels resolution.
+The decoder utilizes 428 queries, and the model is trained for 24 epochs, forgoing Class-Balanced Group Sampling (CBGS)~\cite{zhu2019class}.

-\textbf{Distribution of Ray Queries.} To explore the effect of the distribution of ray queries, we conduct experiments with different hyper-parameters in Table~\ref{tab:distribution of ray dn query}.
-We can find that with a simple uniform distribution (\ie, $\lambda=1$, $\mu=1$), BEAM obtains $2.2\%$ mAP and $1.8\%$ NDS improvement.
-When setting $\lambda=8$, $\mu=2$, BEAM achieves the best performance, yielding $2.7\%$ mAP and $2.2\%$ NDS improvement.
-We can infer that models are prone to predict further duplication.
-When setting $\lambda=5$, $\mu=5$, BEAM obtains the least performance gain, telling us that ray queries should not be mostly distributed near the center of ground-truth objects.
-More experiments with the selection of $\lambda$ and $\mu$ are enclosed in the supplementary material.
+\textbf{Radius of Ray Denoising Queries.} Table~\ref{tab:radius of dn query} shows how varying the radius $k$ affects performance.
+We find that a radius of $k=3$ yields the optimal results, while $k=2$ and $k=4$ also lead to notable enhancements in performance.

-\textbf{Radius of Ray Queries.} Table~\ref{tab:radius of dn query} shows the effect of radius $k$. $k=3$ achieves the best performance and $k=2$ or $k=4$ also obtains remarkable performance gain.
+\textbf{Number of Ray Denoising Queries.} We explore the effect of the quantity of ray denoising queries on the model's performance in Table~\ref{tab:number of ray dn query}.
+The findings reveal that both mAP and NDS metrics improve with increasing ray queries, reaching a plateau of 5 queries.
+Surprisingly, upping the count to 7 queries results in a dip in mAP, which might be attributed to an imbalance in the ratio of positive to negative ray denoising queries.

-\textbf{Number of Ray Queries.} We analyze the impacts of the number of ray queries in Table~\ref{tab:number of ray dn query}.
-We can find that the mAP and NDS are improved with the increase of the number of ray queries and begin to saturate when reaching 5 ray queries.
-When further increasing to 7 ray queries, the mAP drops, which may be due to the imbalance of positive and negative ray queries.
+\textbf{Distribution of Ray Denoising Queries.} We investigate the impact of the distribution of ray denoising queries with various hyper-parameters across the nuScenes and Argoverse 2 datasets.
+The results are detailed in Table~\ref{tab:distribution of ray dn query} and Table~\ref{tab:distribution of ray dn query on argoverse}.
+Our findings indicate that employing a uniform distribution, which is dataset-agnostic (\ie, setting $\lambda=1$ and $\mu=1$), leads to substantial performance gains for Ray Denoising.
+Specifically, we observe a 2.2\% increase in mAP for the nuScenes dataset and a 1.0\% increase in mAP for the Argoverse 2 dataset, highlighting the method's strong generalization capabilities.
+Fine-tuning these hyper-parameters further enhances the performance, with an additional 0.6\% mAP improvement on nuScenes and 1.0\% mAP on Argoverse.
+Across both datasets, models configured with $\lambda>\mu$ slightly outperform those with $\lambda<\mu$, suggesting that false positives tend to be at greater distance from the ego-vehicle.